 After the addition was completed the group applied to have it converted to an accessory dwelling unit.
 The permit for the house addition was approximately $1200 and the accessory dwelling unit permit was another $5500.

-In Portland as well as a number of other cities, permitting an attached accessory dwelling unit can be much easier and less restrictive than a stand-alone unit.
+In Portland and a number of other cities, permitting an attached accessory dwelling unit can be much easier and less restrictive than a stand-alone unit.
 That said, as long as it is connected by a breezeway, here defined as a covered path connecting the two structures, a stand-alone unit can also qualify for less restricted permitting.

 granny flats and accessory dwelling units